SteveJustin1963/tec-SCOPE/README.md

 - https://www.cloudynights.com/
 - https://nsas.org.au/
 - https://www.wsaag.org/
-- get a cheap telescope, example 8-inch reflector F5 Dobson stle, truss or tube, pushed by handtype.
+- get a cheap telescope, example 8-inch reflector F5 Dobson, truss or tube, pushed by handtype.
 I found such on gumtree for $35
 - any telescope will do so long as u dont mind hacking it.

 # Aiming